Privacy and Cookie Notice

 Privacy and Our Calendar Booking Forms

-When you book a Copy Coaching session, Impact Day or other appointment, you submit information to our third-party supplier Harmonizely, a self-serve scheduling tool based in Poland.
+When you book a Copy Coaching session, Impact Day or other appointment, you submit information to our third-party supplier Harmonizely, a self-serve scheduling tool owned by SimplyBook.me, who are based in Cyprus (EU).

 Why Do We Collect Marketing Data?